FKA twigs sues Shia LaBeouf, alleging abusive relationship

 FKA twigs — a 32-year-old British singer and actress whose legal name is Tahliah Barnett — alleges in the lawsuit that LaBeouf left her in a constant state of fear and humiliation, once slammed her into a car, tried to strangle her and knowingly gave her a sexually transmitted disease.

-An email sent to a representative seeking comment from LaBeouf was not immediately returned, but in an email to the New York Times the actor said: “I have no excuses for my alcoholism or aggression, only rationalizations.
+An email sent to a representative seeking comment from LaBeouf was not immediately returned, but in an email to The New York Times the actor said: “I have no excuses for my alcoholism or aggression, only rationalizations.
 I have been abusive to myself and everyone around me for years.
 I have a history of hurting the people closest to me.
 I’m ashamed of that history and am sorry to those I hurt.”

 The two met and became a couple after Barnett was cast in “Honey Boy,” an autobiographical film about LaBeouf’s upbringing as a child actor that portrayed his father as abusive but loving.
 Barnett had a supporting role alongside LaBeouf.